InnocentSmith0934/home-folder-in-dropbox/README.md

 home-folder-in-dropbox
 ======================

-This script copies the standard OSX home folder and its starndard subfolders into the Dropbox folder.
+This script copies the standard OSX home folder and its standard subfolders into the Dropbox folder.

 The new home folder is placed in a folder named after the provided initials.
 That parent folder can serve as a share point for archiving home folder contents in another Dropbox for Business account.